qiskit-community/quantum-algorithms-benchmarks/optimization/README.md

 * **Time to solution** includes the time it took to execute the quantum algorithm.
 Any contributed solution that reports the time to solution should make clear what this includes.
-For instance, a benchmark with a solution obtained with a variational algorithm should specify if the time to solution includes the training of the variational parameters or not.
+For instance, a benchmark with a solution obtained with a variational algorithm should specify if the time to solution includes the training of the variational parameters, queueing to run, etc.
   Some care must be taken in reporting the time to solution since a family of problems may be solved by training the variational algorithm once and reusing the optimal parameters.

 * **Cost of solution** reports the ressources needed to obtain the solution.
 This may